Semester in Jerusalem

 Engage With Ancient and Modern Narratives

-A Wheaton College faculty-led semester program where students study and engage with ancient biblical and modern Middle East narratives.
+A Wheaton College faculty-led semester program where students study and engage with ancient Biblical and modern Middle East narratives.

 Semester in Jerusalem students being served Turkish coffee.
 Students in front of the Dome of the Rock.
 Students looking at medieval tower.
 Students listening to tour guide teaching.